Facebook is changing its algorithm – again!

 Two thoughts:

-1. This sucks,
+- This sucks,

-2. But that’s okay.
+- But that’s okay.
 We will make this work.

 I have to admit, I was being a bit of a Debbie Downer this week thinking this is the end of Facebook marketing for businesses.
 It’s not though.
 Like the ever-changing world of media changes to become more digital, we have learned how to adapt in the past.
-This is one of those times where businesses keep on trucking and adapt to this as well
+This is one of those times where businesses keep on trucking and adapt to this as well.

 Over the past year, I have really gained a passion for business owners.
 You have to give it to them – it takes a lot of work to get noticed!
 With this blog, my intention is to be part of the solution and not shoot ideas down for failure.
 There is always a way and I am a true believer of this.